LukasHedegaard/supers/README.md

 ```

 ## Example
-Say you have a class inheriting from multiple parent classes, and you would like a function for each parent.
+Say you have a class inheriting from multiple parent classes, and you would like to call a function for each parent.
 With `supers` this becomes as easy as:

 ```python
 from supers import supers